-Projects and publications which highlight the cultural diversity of Victoria.
+Recognises the publication or project which highlight the cultural diversity of Victoria.

 Multimedia History Award, $1500

 For the best presentation of history which uses non-print media and has a broad community reach.
 This project can include (but is not limited to), multimedia exhibitions, radio, mobile applications, website, digital video/podcasts or online applications.
-Make sure to include a weblink, DVD, or USB of the project with your entry.
+(Make sure to include a weblink, DVD, or USB of the project with your entry).

 Historical Interpretation Award, $1500

 This award recognises unique formats of historical representation.
 Applicants are encouraged to submit history related experiences told through physical exhibitions, artistic interpretation, history walks and tours.
 (Make sure to include photographs and/or other materials that reflect the experience of the project in your entry).

 This award is for the best work submitted in any category on the impact of WW1 on Victoria and Victorians.

 This award recognises the best essay or article published in a recognised peer reviewed journal that illuminates the history of Victoria or Victorians.
 Articles must be written in a scholarly style using appropriate conventions of citation and be formally reviewed by referees.

 Entrants’ work must be completed (ie. published, exhibited or launched) between between 1 July 2017 and 30 June 2018.